Complex Hyperbolic Triangle Groups of Type $[m,m,0; n_1, n_2, 2]$: Introduction

 The paper is organised as follows: In section~\ref{sec-background} we discuss the background information on complex hyperbolic and Heisenberg geometry.
 We then introduce the standard parametrisation for ultra-parallel $[m_1,m_2,0;n_1,n_2,n_3]$-triangle groups in section~\ref{sec-param}.
-In section~\ref{sec-compression} we use the compression property to derive a discreteness condition for $[m_1,m_2,0;n_1,n_2,n_3]$-groups.
-Following this, in section \ref{ordreflc}, we conclude the possible orders of the complex reflections for the groups of type $[m_1,m_2,0;n_1,n_2,n_3]$ to be discrete.
+In section~\ref{ordreflc}, we conclude the possible orders of the complex reflections for the groups of type $[m_1,m_2,0;n_1,n_2,n_3]$ to be discrete.
+Following this, in section~\ref{sec-compression} we use the compression property to derive a discreteness condition for $[m_1,m_2,0;n_1,n_2,n_3]$-groups.
 In section~\ref{param} we specialise the standard parametrisation to the case of ultra-parallel $[m,m,0;n_1,n_2,2]$-triangle groups.
 In section~\ref{heitran} we study the structure of the stabilizer of the intersection points, that is, the intersection of the fixed point sets of orders \(n_1\) and \(n_2\) with the boundary of the complex hyperbolic plane.
-In section~\ref{disres} we use the discreteness conditions from section~\ref{sec-compression} to give a proof of Proposition~\ref{prop232}, \ref{prop2242} for \(n=2,4\), and \ref{prop2362}, for \(n=2,3\).
-Finally in section~\ref{nondisres} we contrast the discreteness results with non-discreteness results and prove Proposition \ref{232nondis}, \ref{242nondis}, \ref{442nondis}, \ref{262nondis} and \ref{362nondis}. \begin{remark} We use the following notation: For group elements~$A$ and~$B$, their commutator is $[A,B]=A^{-1}B^{-1}AB$. \end{remark}
+In section~\ref{disres} we use the discreteness conditions from section~\ref{sec-compression} to give a proof of Proposition~\ref{prop-discr}.
+Finally in section~\ref{nondisres} we contrast the discreteness results with non-discreteness results and prove Proposition \ref{prop-nondiscr}.